 Eye Consultants of Pennsylvania is the leading ophthalmology practice in Berks, Schuylkill, Lebanon, Lancaster and Montgomery counties, and we have four convenient locations in Wyomissing, Pottsville, Pottstown and Blandon.

-Barry C. Malloy, MD and Michael Cusick, MD are our fellowship-trained, board-certified vitreo-retinal specialists who are highly trained in the treatment of macular degeneration, diabetic eye disease, retinal detachment, macular edema and many other conditions that affect the retina.
+Barry C. Malloy, MD, Michael Cusick, MD and Anastasia Traband, MD are our fellowship-trained, board-certified vitreo-retinal specialists who are highly trained in the treatment of macular degeneration, diabetic eye disease, retinal detachment, macular edema and many other conditions that affect the retina.
 They will evaluate your eyes and help you manage macular degeneration before it causes severe vision loss.

 Treatment for AMD